 Call Shaw Cancer Center at (970) 569-7429 with questions or to schedule an appointment.

 Prostate cancer remains the most common non-skin cancer in men and is second only to lung cancer in its deadliness.
-Men older than 50, men who have a father or brother with prostate cancer, and/or men who are African-American are at greater risk and should consider an evaluation.
+Men older than 50 and/or men who have a father or brother with prostate cancer should seek screening at the age of 50.
+Men who are African-American are at greater risk and should consider an evaluation starting at age 45.
 Prostate cancer can be detected through either an abnormality on your rectal exam or elevated prostate-specific antigen (PSA) in a blood test.

 Many things can cause increased PSA or an abnormal exam, and a prostate cancer diagnosis can only be confirmed with a biopsy, which is performed in a physician's office.
 If prostate cancer is found, treatment depends on many factors.
 For patients with disease that seems to be in the prostate only, there are many treatment options, and Shaw offers the full range, including radical prostatectomy and cryosurgery.